-Repairing wood damage in crawl spaces caused by rot, mould, and termites can seem like an overwhelming and expensive project.
+Repairing wood damage in crawl spaces caused by rot, mold, and termites can seem like an overwhelming and expensive project.

 However, if you can catch the problem before it becomes too severe, there can be a quick and affordable remedy by a professional crawl space contractor.

-Simply repairing mould damage is not a lasting solution.
-If the conditions for mould to regrow exist (moisture, warmth, and a food source), mould will simply resume growing on your new wood over time.
+Simply repairing mold damage is not a lasting solution.
+If the conditions for mold to regrow exist (moisture, warmth, and a food source), mold will simply resume growing on your new wood over time.

-At Clarke Basement Systems, we specialize in repairing wood damage issues of all types, including mouldy or damaged wood.
+At Clarke Basement Systems, we specialize in repairing wood damage issues of all types, including moldy or damaged wood.
 For a free wood damage quote, call or e-mail us today!

-We serve the Ontario area, including surrounding areas such as Brampton, Vaughan, Oshawa, Richmond Hill, Barrie, Peterborough and nearby.
+We serve the Ontario area, including surrounding areas such as Brampton, Vaughan, Oshawa, Richmond Hill, Barrie, Peterborough, Newmarket and nearby.